 The Lucile Packard Foundation for Children’s Health works to ensure that children and youth with special needs will be served by a family-centered system that provides ready access to a comprehensive array of high-quality, coordinated services designed and delivered to efficiently and effectively meet their unique physical, emotional, social and developmental needs.
 We are pleased to sponsor the March 2018 issue of the PEDIATRICS Supplement: Building Systems that Work for Children with Complex Health Care Needs.
 These articles help to clarify some of the difficult, systemic issues and challenges affecting health care for these children, and point the way toward their resolution.

-Throughout 2018 we will engage in discussions with authors and experts in the field to explore ways we can improve the system of care for children with chronic and complex health care needs.
-Check back often for updates!
+Throughout 2018 we hosted discussions with authors and experts in the field to explore ways we can improve the system of care for children with chronic and complex health care needs.
+Access recordings of the conversations, slides and responses to audience questions below.

 A Conversation on Ethical Considerations for a Fair and Effective Health Care System